saisenberg/saisenberg.github.io/_posts/2018-08-08-world-progress.md

 title: "The Corner of Healthy & Wealthy: Is the World Getting Better?"
 date: 2018-08-08
 permalink: /projects/world-progress.html
 excerpt: "Swedish statistician Hans Rosling claimed that the world is far better than people believe.
-Let's see if we reach the same conclusions by examining - and building on - his methodology."
+Let's see if we reach the same conclusions."

 ---
 <hr>